The COVID-19 Pandemic

 Fear

-The virus traveled through droplets,
+The virus traveled through droplets in the air or direct contact

 No one immune.